umesixtus-gits/alx-pre_course/0x01-git/README.md

-My name is Sixtus and this 0x01-git folder
+My name is Umeora Sixtus, A wonderful Software Engineer of ALX SE and this is my 0x01-git repo!